- Navigation - Moving through websites to reach target data

 Browser Worker vs. Code Worker

-Browser worker and code worker are two technical approaches for scraping, and you should choose between them based on your needs and budget, and based on technical challenges you’re facing with the website you’re scraping.
+Browser worker and code worker are two technical approaches for scraping, and you should choose between them based on your needs and technical challenges you’re facing with the website you’re scraping.
 Browser Workers simulates user interactions with websites through a headless browser, capable of handling complex scraping tasks such as user input and dynamic content loading.
-Running your code with a browser worker involves higher CPM, but in some usecases it is the only feasible solution to get the data.
 Code Workers, on the other hand, run on the server-side and perform scraping tasks through HTTP requests.
 A script or program sends requests to the target website, extracts data from the individual responses, and saves it to a file or database.
-Running your code with a code worker is cheaper and brings faster results.
-You can switch between worker types per scraper at any time, so you never commit to any specific worker, but be aware that there are a few functions (like ‘wait’) that are designed for and limited to work only with a Browser Worker.
+Running your code with a code workers can bring faster results.
+Switching Between Workers You can switch between worker types per scraper at any time, so you’re never committed to a specific worker.
+However, be aware that some functions (like ‘wait’) are designed for and limited to Browser Workers only.
 Lean more about worker typesInteraction and Parsing

 - Locate the HTML elements that contain the number of pages